Everything you need to comfortably do absolutely nothing at home

 _______________________________________________________________________________

-We also loves this melange blanket, which is a favorite on Nordstrom and comes in two neutral shades.
+We also loves this ultra-fuzzy blanket, which is a favorite on Nordstrom and comes in a variety of sweet neutral shades.

 _______________________________________________________________________________